pc-hover/school-management/README.md

 # School Management API

-This project provides a simple API for managing school information, allowing you to add new schools and list schools based on their proximity to a given location.
+This project provides a simple API for managing school information, allowing you to add new schools and list all schools.

 ## Installation